MicrosoftDocs/WSL/WSL/install-win10.md

 There are two options available for installing Windows Subsystem for Linux (WSL):

+- **[Simplified install](#simplified-installation-for-windows-insiders)** *(preview release)*: `wsl --install`

+    The `wsl --install` simplified install command requires that you join the [Windows Insiders Program](https://insider.windows.com/getting-started) and install a preview build of Windows 10 (OS build 20262 or higher), but eliminates the need to follow the manual install steps.
+All you need to do is open a command window with administrator privileges and run `wsl --install`, after a restart you will be ready to use WSL.
+[Click here to learn more about this command](#simplified-installation-for-windows-insiders).

 - **[Manual install](#manual-installation-steps)**: Follow the six steps listed below.

     The manual install steps for WSL are listed below and can be used to install Linux on any version of Windows 10.

-- **[Simplified install](#simplified-installation-for-windows-insiders)** *(preview release)*: `wsl --install`

-    The `wsl --install` simplified install command requires that you join the [Windows Insiders Program](https://insider.windows.com/getting-started) and install a preview build of Windows 10 (OS build 20262 or higher), but eliminates the need to follow the manual install steps.
-[Skip directly to the simplified `wsl --install` steps for Windows Insiders](#simplified-installation-for-windows-insiders).

 ## Manual Installation Steps